burakssen/linear_regression/README.md

 1. Click on the screen to put random data points.
 2. Press `l` to find the best fit line using linear regression.
 3. Press `r` to reset the screen.
+4. Left click and drag to move the data points.

 ## Screenshot